x3rocode/xblur-compose/README.md

 ## :fire: Feature

-- backgroundColor : You can mix any color you want.
+- backgroundColor : You can mix ANY COLOR you want.
 <br>

 |backgroundColor|sample|